csm-actions/securefix-action/README.md

 - `actions:read`: To download GitHub Actions Artifacts to fix code
 - `pull_requests:write`: To notify problems on the server side to pull requests
 - `workflows:write`: Optional.
 This is required if you want to fix GitHub Actions workflows
-- `issues:write`: Optional.
-This is required if you want to add labels to pull requests
 - `members:read`: Optional.
 This is required if you want to request reviews to teams
 - Organization's `projects:write`: Optional.
 This is required if you want to add pull requests to GitHub Organization Projects